 Design, construction and installation, sales, lease and operation of floating offshore oil and gas production facilities (such as FPSO, FSO and TLP).
-3) Major reason for the business divestiture

 Although MODEC aimed to list on the "Prime Market" in the new market categories of Tokyo Stock Exchange, Inc., it could not meet the ratio of tradable shares that is a formal requirement in the listing criteria for the Prime Market as of the transition record date (June 30, 2021).